-The 8A34043 generates up to four differential output clocks at any frequency from 0.5Hz to 1GHz.
+The 8A34004 generates up to four differential output clocks at any frequency from 0.5Hz to 1GHz.
 The differential outputs can support LVPECL, LVDS, HCSL, and CML.
 It generates up to eight single-ended clocks with frequencies from 0.5Hz to 250MHz.
 LVCMOS output supports 3.3V, 2.5V, 1.8V, 1.5V, or 1.2V.
 Each output stage can be independently configured.

-Clocks generated by the 8A34043 have jitter below 150fs RMS (10kHz to 20MHz) and therefore are suitable for serial 100GBASE-R, 40GBASE-R, and lower rate interfaces.
+Clocks generated by the 8A34004 have jitter below 150fs RMS (10kHz to 20MHz) and therefore are suitable for serial 100GBASE-R, 40GBASE-R, and lower rate interfaces.

-All control and status registers are accessed through the IC / SPI slave microprocessor interface, and the SPI interface mode supports high clock rates (up to 50MHz).
+All control and status registers are accessed through the IC/SPI slave microprocessor interface.
+The SPI interface mode supports high clock rates up to 50MHz.
 For configuring the DPLLs, the IC master interface can automatically load a configuration from an external EEPROM after reset.
-The 8A34043 also has an internal customer-programmable One-Time Programmable memory with up to 16 different configurations.
+The 8A34004 also has an internal customer definable OTP memory with up to 16 different configurations.